nwhitehead/pybook/FileSpec.md

 The tags are followed by exactly one character of whitespace.
 The single line tags are ended by a newline, the multiline forms are ended by the explicit tag followed by a newline.
 To avoid escaping issues, the start/end tags are customizable.
 Implementations should choose a sequence of characters that does not appear in the output.
 Before interpretation, each `\n#` is replaced with `\n` to uncomment the code.

-### Markdown

-Markdown is normal markdown, within triple quotes.
-So first line of `'''` and last line of `'''` are ignored in Markdown rendering.
-Only small hiccup is that this messes up triple quotes in the Markdown text.
-The fix is to escape `'''` with `\'''` for every occurrence.
-Each occurrence of `\'''` will be replaced with `'''` inside the Markdown body before being rendered.
-For extreme cases of Markdown text discussing the escape mechanism, there may be more than one escape backslash before the triple quotes.
-Only one level will be removed before interpreting as Markdown.

 ## Pages

 One notebook file can have several pages.
 Each page is separated with: